Skip to content

 Authentication

-PacSpace uses two authentication mechanisms: API keys for the Balance API and JWT tokens for the Dashboard API.
+PacSpace uses two authentication mechanisms: API keys for the Balance API and httpOnly browser sessions for the Dashboard API.

 PacSpace uses two authentication mechanisms depending on which API surface you're calling: